 How do I order a transcript?

-Upstate has partnered with Credentials Solutions to provide you with the ease of ordering and paying for transcripts online.
+Upstate has partnered with Parchment to provide you with the ease of ordering and paying for transcripts online.
 Transcripts may be ordered 24/7 365 days a year.

 How much does a transcript cost?

 There is a $10.00 per transcript fee which is due at the time the transcript order is placed.
 Fees for additional services, such as express delivery may also be charged per your request.